 Dog cones are also used to prevent dogs from nibbling at inflamed areas of skin that can arise as a result of food allergies or an insect bite allergy.

 Putting a dog in cone may seem cruel, especially if your dog is afraid because he can’t see around it.

 However, any discomfort that he may endure will be far less than the pain he’ll be in if and when he opens up stitches or licks a wound into a festering infection.

-Contrary to what some may think, dog saliva is not good for wounds, nor does it remove all forms of bacteria and other infectious agents from an open wound.
+Contrary to what some may think, dog saliva is not good for wounds.
+It doesn’t remove all forms of bacteria and other infectious agents from an open wound.

-Dog saliva will be no match for certain disease-causing bacteria, such as the bacteria which causes staph infections.
+Dog saliva will be no match for certain disease-causing bacteria.
+For instance, the bacteria which causes staph infections.

 In fact, according to Walkerville Vet, your dog may very well introduce germs from his mouth to an otherwise clean wound, should he be allowed to lick it.

 This can and often does lead to an ugly, painful infection.

 Additionally, a dog being allowed to continuously lick a surgical site will also prevent the stitched area from closing properly.